seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     and it must be readable FROM THE RECORD: `fp{script,commit}` is what makes the journal's epoch recoverable, and a store without such a field cannot carry a meaning change at all.
     Inv.
 20 bans one number living in two places; this bans one FIELD meaning two things.
+67. **A declaration answers «what should this be»; an observation answers «what happened».
+    Storing one where the reader needs the other is invisible to every schema check.**
+    The archive fetcher tried two venues and kept the longer series, while the label it wrote into the cache was derived from `fut:true` — the declaration the loop already held before it fetched anything.
+The variable that knew which venue actually answered went out of scope unwritten, so the venue was recorded NOWHERE, and the reconciliation then granted its basis licence off the declaration: a coin silently cached on the perpetual measured a perp against a spot index and classed `unexplained`.
+Nothing about the document's shape was wrong; the field answered a different question from the one its reader was asking.
+    **Inv.
+41 is the same distinction from the other side and the two are not in tension:** for an ASSET in production the declaration is authoritative and a host's answer may not revoke it; for a RECORD OF WHAT A PROCESS DID the declaration is the one input that must not be trusted.
+Therefore a field recording an action names the variable that performed it, at the site that has it, and is never re-derived downstream from a declaration, a label or a filename — and where the observation is absent the reader refuses rather than defaulting, because a default in the reading direction rebuilds the defect one layer down.
+68. **A negative control names which items must FLIP and which must NOT.**
+    TZ-35's first cut placed its declaration fixture inside the directory `make_cache` empties, so every lane ran with nothing declared and every lane passed.
+The bench was green while asserting nothing about the only input it exists to vary — the exact failure a re-registration is most exposed to, because the red it replaces is the only evidence it was ever wired to anything.
+A control demanding merely «something goes red» would have shown three reds and looked correct.
+The specified control named a partition — one lane green, two red — the reading came back inverted, and the defect was located in one step.
+    Therefore: a control that flips EVERYTHING has localised nothing, one that flips NOTHING has not run (inv.
+45), and a control whose partition is not written into the TZ is not a control but a hope.
+This is inv.
+23's known answer applied to a set rather than a value.

 ---